parse-community/Parse-SDK-dotNET/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/ParsePlatform.svg?label=Follow%20us%20on%20Twitter&style=social)

 ## Getting Started
+The previous stable release 1.7.0 is available as [a NuGet package][nuget-link].
-The latest stable release of the SDK is available as [a NuGet package][nuget-link].
-Note that the latest package currently available on the official distribution channel is quite old; to use the most up-to-date code, build this project and reference the generated NuGet package.
+The latest development release is also available as [a NuGet package (Prerelease)][nuget-link-prerelease].

+Note that the previous stable release currently available on the official distribution channel is quite old.
+To use the most up-to-date code, either build this project and reference the generated NuGet package.

 ## Using the Code
 Make sure you are using the project's root namespace.